• Skip to primary navigation

 Instructions

-• While sauce is simmering, chop green onions, reserving 2 chopped onions.
+• While sauce is simmering, chop 1 bunch green onions, reserving 2 chopped onions.

-• Mix all but the 2 reserved onions with the sour cream and 2 cups of the Mexican cheese.
+• Mix all but the 2 reserved onions with 2 cups sour cream and 2 cups of shredded Mexican cheese.

-• Pour ⅓ of the enchilada sauce into the bottom of a 9x12 pan.
+• Pour โ…“ of the enchilada sauce into the bottom of a 9x12 pan.

-• Fill each tortilla with an even amount of the cheese mixture, spooning it down the center line of the tortilla.
+• Fill each of 8 small corn tortillas with an even amount of the cheese mixture, spooning it down the center line of the tortilla.
 Fold the two unfilled sides to the center, overlapping them, and place the enchilada folded side down in the baking pan.
 (If the tortillas are too stiff to fold, you can heat them in the microwave under a damp paper towel or carefully steam them for a few seconds over boiling water.)

 Notes